 Accommodation requests that do not meet the test of being “reasonable” as outlined above will most often be denied.
 The decision of whether or not an accommodation is reasonable is made by Disability Services, often with input from university staff and faculty.

-Note: UTB and TSC do not provide or arrange for personal attendant care or other services of a personal nature such as a private tutor or study coach.
+Note: UTB does not provide or arrange for personal attendant care or other services of a personal nature such as a private tutor or study coach.

 Requests for updated documentation